-For a successful co-creation process, each partner needs to feel a sense of obligation or willingness to accept responsibility for decisions, but also for the implementation of actions and activities within their scope of work, effectively and on time.
+For a successful co-creation process, each partner needs to feel a sense of obligation or willingness to accept responsibility for decisions, but also for the implementation of actions and activities within their scope of work, effectively and in accordance with internal and external deadlines.
 This is also crucial to building trust between partners.
 Each partner needs to assign responsibilities within their own teams, but also key persons to undertake specific actions, according to their background, capacities and capabilities, and make sure that other partners are aware of who is handling what.
 These key persons will also be responsible to assign and communicate adequately about responsibilities with the rest of the co-creation partners, respecting other deadlines, functions, tasks and activities.

-- Is it clear who in my organisation is leading on specific tasks accountable to deliver expected outcomes? - Is there a clear, mutually agreed long-term vision for the project and its expected outcomes (e.g. in the form of a formal or informal manifesto or terms of reference)? - Does my organisation (and relevant teams) make sure that day-to-day activities at work and steps taken within the project align with that vision? - Are the timelines that my organisation sets for tasks and outputs (and those defined by the Grant Agreement) discussed with contributors and adjusted if necessary (and if possible, without adversely impacting the work of others)? - Do I do what I say I will? - Do project meetings provide opportunities for informal exchange outside of formal business (e.g. dinners, extended breaks, site visits), as a means to build relationships and strengthen trust?
+- Is it clear to me, who in my organisation is leading on specific tasks accountable to deliver expected outcomes? - Is there a clear, mutually agreed long-term vision for the project and its expected outcomes (e.g. in the form of a formal or informal manifesto or terms of reference)? - Do I (and my colleagues or relevant teams) make sure that day-to-day activities at work and steps taken within the project align with that vision? - Are the timelines that I set for tasks and outputs discussed with contributors and adjusted if necessary (and if possible, without adversely impacting the work of others)? - Do I do what I say I will? - Do project meetings provide opportunities for informal exchange outside of formal business (e.g. dinners, extended breaks, site visits), as a means to build relationships and strengthen trust?